Merchants of Trust: Rise of the Micro-Merchant Economy

 The increase in cross-border business relationships and transactions, the move towards a mobile-first mindset and an evolving digital marketplace, coupled with the explosion of Peer-to-Peer (P2P) marketplaces, has culminated in the rapid development of an economy where everybody has the capacity to become a merchant.

-Now, it is estimated that there are over 25 million micro-merchants and approximately 5.5 million small merchants worldwide.
+Now, it is estimated that there are over 55 million micro-merchants and 25 million small merchants in emerging markets.

 Why is this happening?

 What began as a gig economy – an environment in which organizations contract temporary workers for short-term engagements – is now transforming into a burgeoning micro-merchant economy.